iamgabs/iamgabs/README.md

 "Hello world!
 I am 17 years old and I'm  a beginner as programmer, I'm from Brazil 🇧🇷 and I'm studying Analysis and Systems Development at IFPE."

-- Living in Garanhuns, Perbambuco - Brazil
+- Living in Garanhuns, Pernambuco - Brazil

 #### Languages that I speak:
  - Engligh 🇬🇧 (advanced level)